Avijit Ghosh

 Mar 12, 2023 I’m speaking at SXSW 2023 in Austin!
 Talk title: Can There Be AI Art Without An Artist?

 The best way to reach me is via email.
-I am also frequently active on Twitter.
+I am also frequently active on X/Twitter.